 In this regard, to facilitate safe usage of products and services anywhere in the world, regardless of who is the manufacturer or service provider, it is crucial that products and services be developed in accordance with relevant international standards, regulations and other specifications, and that their compliance be tested.

+Counterfeit of telecommunication/ICT equipment is a growing issue in socio-economic problem.
+It causes significant negative impact to the innovation, levels of foreign direct investment, growth in the economy and levels of employment and may also redirect resources into organized criminal networks.

+Preventing and combating to use stolen mobile device is another issue.
+The theft of user-owned mobile devices may lead to the criminal use of telecommunication/ICT services and applications, resulting in economic losses for the lawful owner and user.

+Implementing the measures to combating counterfeit of telecommunication/ICT device and mobile device theft are urgent and high interested issue among developing countries.
+Methodologies of conformance and interoperability (C&I) can provide technical solutions for them.

 The Question will ultimately contribute to international community's effort in adopting eco-friendly set of harmonized standards, since the countries can, through conformance and interoperability (C&I) regime instruments, better control and authenticate products.